npm/rfcs/accepted/0000-sbom-command.md

 The `npm-sbom` command is similar in function to `npm-ls` command and will likely utilize a similar implementation.
 We’ll use <code>[arborist](https://github.com/npm/cli/tree/latest/workspaces/arborist)</code> to construct the dependency tree and the <code>[treeverse](https://github.com/isaacs/treeverse)</code> library to traverse the tree and assemble the SBOM.

-### Local (Linked) Dependencies
+### Errors

-The generated SBOM will exclude any dependencies which are referenced via links on the local file system.
-A warning will be displayed for any linked dependency informing the user that it was omitted from the SBOM.
+When using the `node_modules` to render the SBOM (i.e. when NOT using the `--package-lock-only` flag) and of the following conditions will cause an error to be reported and prevent the SBOM from being generated:

+- Any missing dependencies which are NOT marked as optional
+- Any invalid dependencies (e.g. a mismatch between the `package-lock.json` and the `node_modules`)

 ### Format Details

 Both of the SBOM formats present a flat list of dependencies (CycloneDX groups these under a key named `components` while SPDX groups them under a key named `packages`).
 The following sections describe how a dependency will be presented for the different SBOM formats.